Ali & Nino

 Example 1

-An analysis of the usage of the terms “drug”, “drug dealer”, “hashish” and “pain”.
+The usage of the terms “drug”, “drug dealer”, “hashish” and “pain”.

-Betty Blair says more than 16 times in her book that “Giamil Vacca Mazzara was a drug dealer” (as on pages 39, 47, 92, 211) and that Essad Bey took Hashish (pages 47, 81, 92, 108, 133, 151) and morphine (page 131, quoting someone else).
+Betty Blair writes more than sixteen times in her book that “Giamil Vacca-Mazzara was a drug dealer” (pp. 39, 47, 92, 211) and that Essad Bey took hashish (pp. 47, 81, 92, 108, 133, 151) and morphine (p.
+131, quoting someone else).

-Does this not shed a bad light on both Essas Bey and Giamil Vacca Mazzara?
+Uuuuuh – bad people!
+A drug dealer and a drug taker!
+WOW!
+Does this not shed a bad light on both Essas Bey and Giamil Vacca-Mazzara?

 Example 2